christian-classics-ethereal-library/dynamic-presentation/readme.md

 - **RevealMusicArranger**: reveal.js plugin to load a musicXML file, and return it several times with different transformation instructions.
 - **RevealMusicXML**: reveal.js plugin containing a rendering toolkit and a transformation library.
 Loads a musicXML file, transforms it with the transformer, controls rendering toolkits to output slides.
-- **MusicXMLTransformer**: Generic javascript library to perform transformations on the musicXML.
+- **MusicXMLTransformer**: Generic JavaScript library to perform transformations on the musicXML.
 - **TextOnlyToolkit**: Rendering toolkit to create slides with just text.
-- **PianoRollToolkit**: Rendering toolkit to create pianoroll notation.
+- **PianoRollToolkit**: Rendering toolkit to create "simplified" piano roll notation.
 - **VerovioLineWrapper**: Rendering toolkit: wrapper around the Verovio toolkit that renders multiple systems per page.
 - **Verovio**: Rendering toolkit: Music Notation library maintained by RISM-CH.